ddsnowboard/WillsLib/README.md

 ######WillsLib.DBinsert(connection, table_name, vals)

 Runs a sqlite3 "insert" command with the connection on the table name given.
 This is the name of the table within the .db file itself. `vals` is a list such that `vals[0]` is the first column, `vals[1]` is the second, and so on.
-You must fill all columns in your table, else there will be an error.
-I may fix this soon.
+Or, you can give `vals` as a dictionary in the form {`key:value}`

 ######WillsLib.DBselect(connection, table_name, columns, which)